raspberrypilearning/components/README.md

 ## Image files

 Image files live in the [components](components/) folder.
-They should be `200 x 167` in dimension, at 72dpi, on a transparent background.
+They should be `600 x 500` in dimension at 72dpi, on a transparent background.

 ## Contributing